onkelbeh/HomeAssistantRepository/README.md

 ## note to the 2023-10 Update

-Due to a sudden significant change in the [pypi.eclass](https://devmanual.gentoo.org/eclass-reference/pypi.eclass/index.html) and other fundamental aspects of the Gentoo packaging system, we faced a complex and time-consuming task of updating our ebuilds.
-These changes required modifications to nearly 2000 ebuilds, impacting our ability to release updates in a timely manner.
+Due to a sudden significant change in the [pypi.eclass](https://devmanual.gentoo.org/eclass-reference/pypi.eclass/index.html) and other fundamental aspects of the Gentoo packaging system, we faced a complex and time-consuming task of updating our Ebuilds.
+These changes required modifications to nearly 2000 Ebuilds, impacting our ability to release updates in a timely manner.

 **Why the Delay?**